 If you feel like you’re hitting a bench plateau, or even if you’re seeing progress but want to add a little spice to your training, kettlebells could be your new best friend.
 Sure, they’re typically more associated with conditioning than strength or bodybuilding.
 But you can build a solid upper body with kettlebells — and that means a stronger bench press.

-You can integrate any of these movements into your regularly scheduled programming as accessory work, or you can mix and match them if you really need a change of pace with your workouts.
+You can integrate any of these movements into your regularly scheduled programming as accessory work, or you can mix and match them if you really need a change of pace with your workouts, But first you should acquire one of the best kettlebells to ensure you can go through these exercises.

 Either way, these six moves are six more reasons why kettlebells are a game-changing training tool.
 You’ll also learn why kettlebells should be part of a powerlifter’s repertoire, and how to program kettlebell accessory work to supplement your powerlifts.